qemu/qemu/docs/interop/vhost-user.rst

 (3), the I/O virtual address and the size.
 On success, the slave is expected to reply with a zero payload, non-zero otherwise.

-The slave relies on the slave communcation channel (see :ref:`Slave communication <slave_communication>` section below) to send IOTLB miss and access failure events, by sending ``VHOST_USER_SLAVE_IOTLB_MSG`` requests to the master with a ``struct vhost_iotlb_msg`` as
+The slave relies on the slave communication channel (see :ref:`Slave communication <slave_communication>` section below) to send IOTLB miss and access failure events, by sending ``VHOST_USER_SLAVE_IOTLB_MSG`` requests to the master with a ``struct vhost_iotlb_msg`` as